IntelPython/scikit-learn_bench/README.md

 ### Benchmarks Runner

-Call required benchmarking cases from specified config using the `sklbench` module as a runner:
+How to run benchmarks using the `sklbench` module and a specific configuration:

 ```bash
 python -m sklbench --config configs/sklearn_example.json